-Under the proposed action, the FAA would issue a LSOL modification to AAC to include a new launch pad and medium-lift launch capability at the KLC.
-This would allow AAC to expand their KLC operations from a small-lift launch complex to a small- and medium-lift launch complex.
+Under the proposed action, the FAA would issue an LSOL modification to AAC to include a new launch pad and medium-lift launch capability at the KLC.
+This would allow AAC to expand their KLC operations from a small-lift launch site to a small- and medium-lift launch site.
 Under the LSOL modification, AAC would construct a launch pad, vehicle processing facility, rocket staging facility, air plant/liquid fueling facility, and a mission control center, and modify an existing road.
-The EA also may be used to support the licenses for future vehicle operators and license renewals.
+The EA also may be used to support licenses for future vehicle operators and license renewals.